elastic/elastic-package/README.md

 Use this command to print the version of elastic-package that you have installed.
 This is especially useful when reporting bugs.

+## Elastic Package profiles

+The `profiles` subcommand allows to work with different configurations.
+By default, `elastic-package` uses the "default" profile.
+Other profiles can be created with the `elastic-package profiles create` command.
+Once a profile is created, it will have its own directory inside the elastic-package data directory.
+Once you have more profiles, you can change the default with `elastic-package profiles use`.

+You can find the profiles in your system with `elastic-package profiles list`.

+You can delete profiles with `elastic-package profiles delete`.

+Each profile can have a `config.yml` file that allows to persist configuration settings that apply only to commands using this profile.

+The following settings are available per profile:

+* `stack.geoip_dir` defines a directory with GeoIP databases that can be used by Elasticsearch in stacks managed by elastic-package.

 ## Development